protontypes/open-sustainable-technology/README.md

 - [rotl](https://github.com/ropensci/rotl) - An R package to interact with the Open Tree of Life data APIs.
 - [rvertnet](https://github.com/ropensci/rvertnet) - An R Wrapper to the VertNet API, a collaborative project that makes biodiversity data free and available on the web.
 - [BioCLIP](https://github.com/Imageomics/bioclip) - A foundation model for the tree of life, leveraging the unique properties of biology captured by TreeOfLife-10M, namely the abundance and variety of images of plants, animals, and fungi, together with the availability of rich structured biological knowledge.
+- [OpenDataBio](https://gitlab.com/opendatabio/opendatabio) - A system for storing and retrieving biological data - floristics, ecology and monitoring.

 ### Biodiversity Data Cleaning and Standardization
 - [BIRDS](https://github.com/GreenswayAB/BIRDS) - This set of tools has been developed for systematizing biodiversity data review in order to evaluate whether a set of species observation are fit-for-use and help take decisions upon its use on further analysis.